 by: Brig.-Gen. (res.)
 Yossi Kuperwasser

-Source: (This article was originally published by the Jerusalem Center for Public Affairs on November 19, 2020.
+Source: (Excerpt from an article originally published by the Jerusalem Center for Public Affairs on October 21, 2020.
 Time-related language has been modified to reflect our publication today.
 See original article at this link.)

 All logos and trademarks in this site are property of their respective owner.
 All other materials are property of Bridges for Peace.
 Copyright © 2020.

 Website Site Design by J-Town Internet Services Ltd. - Based in Jerusalem and Serving the World.